yxlol/Virginia-Eviction/README.md

 ## Introduction
 This project is part of a research sponsored by Charles Resarch Center at College of William and Mary in Virginia, U.S.A.
 Our plan is to create a open-source database of eviction data in Williamsburg and James City County.
 This involves web scraping from online docket (http://ewsocis1.courts.state.va.us/CJISWeb/circuit.jsp) and manually gather information from the court.
 A more detailed and accurate methodology would be updated later.

 While we are still working on finding the right tools and writing the scripts, I would welcome any insights in the project.
-Feel free to contact me on matrix @lolitsme:matrix.org or mastodon @y_x@mastodon.social  for any questions/comments.
+Feel free to contact me on matrix @lolitsme:matrix.org or mastodon y_x at mastodon.social  for any questions/comments.
 I am on the very beginning stage of learning computer science and web scraping, so any advice would be appreciated.
 If you want to make any contributions, please use pull request.

 ## To-dO